ChiralBehaviors/autoconfigure/README.md

 autoconfigure
 =============

-A simple auto configuration utility for dealing with the hell that is the current state of distributed systems
+A simple, non invasive auto configuration utility for dealing with the hell that is the current state of distributed systems

 License: Apache 2.0